petruki/skimming/README.md

 ## Contributing

-Please do open an issue or PR if you feel you have something cool to add.
+Please do open an issue if you have some cool ideas to contribute.